Cheonggu

-Cheonggu also rendered as Qingqiu in Chinese, was a name given by ancient China to the Korean peninsula during the Gojoseon period to the Three Kingdoms period of Korea.
+Cheonggu also rendered as Qingqiu in Chinese, was a name given by ancient China to the Korean peninsula during the Old Chosŏn period to the Three Kingdoms period of Korea.

 Etymology

-The origin of the name is unknown with many historians speculating that the letter "Cheong (靑)" meaning "azure" or "clear" often alluded to the cardinal direction, east (see Color in Chinese culture) with "Gu (丘)" meaning "hills" or "land".
+The origin of the name is unknown with many historians speculating that the letter "Cheong" (靑) meaning "azure" or "clear" often alluded to the cardinal direction, east (see Color in Chinese culture) with "Gu" (丘) meaning "hills" or "land".
 Therefore, the name would have most likely meant "Azure Land" in the east of China.

-Another variation of its spelling can be found in Korean historical texts under "靑邱 (Cheonggu/Qingqiu)", most likely a way to prevent naming taboo of Confucius, born Kong Qiu (孔丘) which shares the letter "丘 (Qiu/Gu)".
+Another variation of its spelling can be found in Korean historical texts under "靑邱" (Cheonggu/Qingqiu), most likely a way to prevent naming taboo of Confucius, born Kong Qiu (孔丘) which shares the letter "丘" (Qiu/Gu).

 History

 Ancient accounts

 The first ever mention of the name "Cheonggu" is found in Shanhaijing (Classic of Mountains and Seas), compiled from the Warring States period to the Western Han period of ancient China.
 Lüshi Chunqiu also notes that Cheonggu lies in the east of China as a foreign land.